cflurin/collection/fhem<->node-red MQTT/README.md

 # fhem<->node-red MQTT

-The example-flow demostrates a bi-directional communication between node-red and fhem via MQTT:
+The example-flow demonstrates a bi-directional communication between node-red and fhem via MQTT:

 **Connect fhem with MQTT**